-FDA approves 3 new drugs for type 2 diabetesJanuary 26th, 2013 in Medications /
+FDA approves 3 new drugs for type 2 diabetesJanuary 26, 2013 in Medicine & Health / Medications

 (HealthDay)—The U.S. Food and Drug Administration late Friday approved three new medications to help people battle type 2 diabetes.